fedspendingtransparency/data-act-broker-backend/dataactbroker/README.md

 ```

 #### POST "/v1/email\_users/"
-This endpoint returns metadata for the requested submission.
+This endpoint sends an email of the specified template to the users provided.

 ##### Body (JSON)